 Add the sugar to a large bowl and grate about 1 tbsp of lime zest directly into the sugar.
 Use your fingers to rub the zest into the sugar until evenly distributed.

-Add the oil, eggs, yogurt and lime juice and whisk to combine.
+Add the oil, eggs, yogurt and lime juice and remaining lime zest, and whisk to combine.

 Add the flour mixture all at once, switch to a rubber spatula, and stir until just combined.

 Pour the batter into the prepared pan and scatter the remaining cherries over the batter.
 Sprinkle the streusel in an even layer over the cherries.

 Bake the cake until puffed and golden, and a cake tester inserted into the centre comes out clean, 45-50 minutes.

 This will keep in an airtight container for about 3 days at room temperature.
 Longer in the fridge.

 If using a springform pan, line the bottom with parchment, and spray the sides with non-stick spray.
 I used an 8 inch pan, and it took about 55-60 minutes before the cake was ready.
 Just start checking at 45 minutes and keep baking till all the criteria are met.